 Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster (SKU #M7582).
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in spring.

 CONTINUING CARE (Continued)

-Agastache: Remove spent flowers as blooms fade to encourage heavier reblooming.
+Achillea: Remove spent flowers as blooms fade to encourage heavier reblooming.
 Do not cut the plants back in fall.
-During winter, the previous season's growth acts as insulation to protect the roots from cold damage.
 In early spring, cut the remaining foliage back to six inches or less.